|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 The current space technology makes it possible, at least in principle, to verify the principle of equivalence in direct relation to Galileo's experiments with free fall.
-Instead of a short track from the legendary Leaning Tower of Pisa, however, a very long "free fall" would be used to orbit the spacecraft around Earth many times over.
-In principle, the principle of such an arrangement can be seen from Figure 2.3a above.
+Instead of a very short track from the legendary Leaning Tower of Pisa, however, a very long "free fall" would be used at orbit the spacecraft around Earth many times.
+Ideologically, the principle of such an arrangement can be seen from Figure 2.3a above.
 In the cabin of a satellite orbiting freely in a gravitational field around the Earth, two test specimens of different compositions are freely placed in a weightless state.
 If the principle of equivalence applies, both bodies will orbit in the same geodetic path, their mutual position will not change even after a large number of cycles.
-For accurate verification, of course, the arrangement could not be as trivial as in Fig. 2.3a, where an asymmetric gravitational attraction between the test specimens, objects in the cabin and with its walls would be manifested.
+For accurate verification, of course, the arrangement could not be as trivial as in Fig.2.3a, where an asymmetric gravitational attraction between the test specimens, objects in the cabin and with its walls would be manifested.
 The arrangement would have to be exactly symmetrical - concentric or coaxial, the position of the test specimens would be evaluated not visually, but by electronic sensing.

-The most accurate verification of the validity of the principle of equivalence for all kinds of interactions and in the widest possible range of physical situations is very important, because the whole general theory of relativity as the physics of space-time and gravitation, is based on the very exact validity of the principle of equivalence for all physical phenomena (ie absolute universality of gravitational interaction) .
-The slightest reliably detected deviation would shake this theory in the very foundations ..!..
+As accurate as possible verification of the validity of the principle of equivalence for all kinds of interactions and in the widest possible range of physical situations is very important, because the whole general theory of relativity as the physics of space-time and gravitation, is based on the very exact validity of the principle of equivalence for all physical phenomena (ie absolute universality of gravitational interaction).
+The slightest reliably detected deviation would shake this theory in the very foundations..!..

 the only absolutely universal force